Belarus: Disappeared protest leader detained at Ukraine border | DW | 08.09.2020

 They are now in Ukraine, officials said, but Kolesnikova has been arrested.

 Initial reports, quoting Belarusian border guards, suggested that all three had managed to leave Belarus.
-Ukrainian officials have said that Kolesnikova has not crossed the border.
+Ukrainian officials have stated that Kolesnikova has not crossed the border.

-DW's Nick Connolly in Minsk said that "no one in the oppostion has heard from Maria Kolesnikova since her abduction on Monday morning."
+DW's Nick Connolly in Minsk said it was difficult to verify any of the statement as "no one in the oppostion has heard from Maria Kolesnikova since her abduction on Monday morning."
+However, the developments do fit a "wider picture of the government giving people an option between staying in the country and being put in prison or being forced out," Connolly said.

 Kolesnikova is a campaign partner of opposition candidate Sviatlana Tsikhanouskaya, who ran against President Alexander Lukashenko in the August 9 presidential election.